Pork Green Chili Recipe (New Mexico Chile Verde)

 New Mexicans are proud of their agriculture and the history behind their dishes.
 Their kitchen creations scream adaptability and survival.
 In blazing arid climates, what can you grow?

-New Mexico Chile Verde, also know as Green Chili and Green Chile Stew, is a dish I discovered years ago on a cross-country trip.
+New Mexico Chile Verde, also known as Green Chili and Green Chile Stew, is a dish I discovered years ago on a cross-country trip.
 A native New Mexican friend made it for me and I was baffled by the concept of chili that wasn’t red… And didn’t contain tomatoes, beans, or beef.

 What was this strange and wonderful concoction!?

 New Mexico Chile Verde (Green Chili) is known for not having an official recipe.
-It consists of slow cooked green chiles and pork; all other ingredients are optional.
+It consists of slow-cooked green chiles and pork; all other ingredients are optional.

 Locals would avidly tell you that the chile peppers you use matter quite a bit.
 The long green “New Mexican” style chiles are a state treasure.